cholla-hydro/cholla/docs/sphinx/Physics/CoolingChemistry.md

   - this is hardcoded to use Grackle's `primordial_chemistry=1` chemical network

-- `"chemistry-gpu"`: uses logic implemented directly as part of Cholla to run chemistry on GPUs (the logic was closely modelled after chemisry
+- `"chemistry-gpu"`: uses logic implemented directly as part of Cholla to run chemistry on GPUs (cooling functions match those in the Grackle library)

 Time-dependent UVB phothoheating and photoionization rates are passed as a text file, with an input parameter specifying the text file name.